Sable Dachshund: A Shifting Shade of Doxie Elegance

 Sable dachshunds wear their coats like artwork — every strand tipped in black, creating depth and softness that shifts in the light.
 But that beauty needs care.
 A sable coat can lose its contrast or fade unevenly without gentle, consistent grooming.

 Aim to brush your sable doxie at least 2–3 times per week, using a soft pin brush or slicker designed for long-haired breeds.
+The best grooming tools for dachshunds are usually lightweight, gentle on the skin, and sized for their compact frames.
 Focus on:

 • Gently detangling the feathered areas behind the ears, chest, and legs